United States of Africa: 2009–2011 proposals

 In February 2009, upon being elected chairman of the 53-nation African Union in Ethiopia, Muammar Gaddafi told the assembled African leaders: "I shall continue to insist that our sovereign countries work to achieve the United States of Africa."
 The BBC reported that Gaddafi had proposed "a single African military force, a single currency and a single passport for Africans to move freely around the continent".
 Other African leaders stated they would study the proposal's implications, and re-discuss it in May 2009.

 The focus for developing the United States of Africa so far has been on building subdivisions of Africa - the proposed East African Federation can be seen as an example of this.
-Former President of Senegal, Abdoulaye Wade, had indicated that the United States of Africa could exist as early as 2017.
+Former President of Senegal, Abdoulaye Wade, had in 2011 indicated that the United States of Africa could exist as early as 2017.
 The African Union, by contrast, has set itself the task of building a "united and integrated" Africa by 2025.
 Gaddafi had also indicated that the proposed federation may extend as far west as the Caribbean: Haiti, Jamaica, the Dominican Republic, the Bahamas and other islands featuring a large African diaspora, may be invited to join.

 Gaddafi also received criticism for his involvement in the movement, and lack of support for the idea from among other African leaders.
 A week before Gaddafi's death during the Libyan Civil War, South African President Jacob Zuma expressed relief at the regime's downfall, complaining that Gaddafi had been "intimidating" many African heads of state and government in an effort to gain influence throughout the continent and suggesting that the African Union will function better without Gaddafi and his repeated proposals for a unitary African government.

 Gaddafi was ultimately killed during the Battle of Sirte in October 2011.
 While some regard the project to have died with him, Robert Mugabe expressed interest in reviving the project.
-Following the 2017 Zimbabwean coup d'état, Mugabe resigned as President.
+However, before any fruition of the project, Mugabe resigned as President following the 2017 Zimbabwean coup d'état.
 On 6 September 2019, Mugabe died.

 National views

 All African states are members of the African Union.

 The governments of Ghana, Senegal, and Zimbabwe have supported an African federation.
 Others such as South Africa, Kenya, and Nigeria have been more skeptical, feeling that the continent is not ready for unification.
-North African countries such as Algeria, Morocco, Egypt, Tunisia, and post-revolution Libya who have traditionally identified more with rival ideologies like Arab nationalism, Berberism and Islamism have shown less interest in the idea making it difficult for the Arabic, Berber and Islamic North Africa to merge with Sub Saharan Africa.
+North African countries such as Algeria, Morocco, Egypt, Tunisia, and Libya (which have traditionally identified more with rival ideologies like Pan-Arabism, Arab nationalism, Berberism and Islamism) have shown less interest in the idea.

-Doubts have been raised about whether the goal of a unified Africa can ever be achieved because of the many languages being spoken and ongoing problems of corruption, conflict, tribalism, civil unrest and poverty persisting throughout the continent and continuing to plague the people.
+Doubts have been raised about whether the goal of a unified Africa can ever be achieved because of the many languages being spoken and of the many religions followed, and ongoing problems of corruption, conflict, tribalism, civil unrest, and poverty persisting throughout the continent and continuing to plague the people.